 Star Wars Episode I: The Phantom Menace (1999) Director: George Lucas

-After decades of adoration for the original Star Wars films released in the late ’70s and early ’80s -a series which physically and mentally exhausted a young and ambitious director- George Lucas returned to direct the Star Wars “prequels” some 20 years later.
-It was Lucas’s first directorial effort since the first Star Wars film in 1977.
-Lucas had initially approached Ron Howard and Steven Spielberg to direct the film, however they among others declined.
+After decades of adoration for the original Star Wars movies –a trilogy which physically and mentally exhausted a young and ambitious director– George Lucas returned to direct the Star Wars “prequels” some 20 years later.
+It was actually Lucas’s first directorial effort since the first Star Wars film in 1977.
+He had initially approached Ron Howard and Steven Spielberg to direct the film, however they among others declined.

 The Phantom Menace takes place approximately 32 years prior to the original series (Episodes IV-VI).
 The plot of the film is driven by Senator Palpatine’s greedy desire for a covert power grab in the galactic senate.
 Peace has been disrupted in the Galactic Republic and taxation disputes are arising.
 An organization called The Trade Federation has decided to blockade a planet called Naboo as part of a trade dispute over the taxation of trade routes, but this is merely a pretext in preparation for a full-scale invasion.
 With the clandestine support of Senator Palpatine (Ian McDiarmid) who publicly supports Naboo, however he is secretly a sith lord under the name Darth Sidious.
 He orders the Trade Federation to conduct an all-out invasion of Naboo with an army of droids in order to cause a crisis in the senate and a naive young queen (Queen Amidala of Naboo) will then motion for a vote of ‘no confidence’ in Chancellor Valorum, and hopefully place Palpatine in supreme power.
 Still believing in the power of diplomacy, the current leader of the Galactic Senate Supreme Chancellor Valorum sends along two Jedi Knights to negotiate with The Trade Federation: Qui-Gon Jinn (Liam Neeson) and his student, Obi-Wan Kenobi (Ewan McGregor).
 However, when they arrive the Jedi are attacked on The Trade Federation’s ship.
 Why is the Trade Federation planning a full-scale ground invasion of Naboo?
 Is this truly the best way Senator Palpatine can secure power?
 Why do they spring a trap on the Jedi thus raising further suspicion about their ambitions?
 Can the people of Naboo truly not survive without supplies from this blockade?
 Why are they “dying”?
 Why don’t the Jedi simply flee The Trade Federation and warn the Galactic Senate instead of traveling down to Naboo in the midst of battle?
 These questions are never answered.